hanion/hanion.github.io/post/embedded-engine/embedded-engine.md

 But when I started firing a lot, the engine began crashing.
 Firing the 32nd bullet would freeze the entire system.
-Turns out, I was triggering an `std::vector` resize, which hit the heap limit and corrupted memory.
+Turns out, I was triggering an `std::vector` resize, which hit the heap limit.

 The fix was increasing the heap size and giving projectiles a lifetime, so they could be recycled properly.